odpi/egeria-docs/site/docs/user-interfaces/general/overview.md

 - **Statistics**: A small pop-up will show statistics on the asset types in the graph, and the times they occur.
 - **List of relationships**: A small pop-up will show the beginning and ending assets and the mapping between them.
 - **Print**: This button will open the print dialogue to print and/or save the graph as a whole.
-- **Processes**: This toggle will show assets of type process when turned on, but will condense the results to not show these when turned off.
+- **Processes**: This toggle will show assets of type process when turned on, but will condense the graph to not show these when turned off.
 - **Legend:** This toggle either shows or hides the legend that explains the entity types' icons.

 ## Glossary Viewer